munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code free-chunk

-It deallocates all of the memory and then calls `initChunk()` to zero out the fields leaving the chunk in a well-defined empty state.
-To free the memory, we add one more macro:
+We deallocate all of the memory and then call `initChunk()` to zero out the fields leaving the chunk in a well-defined empty state.
+To free the memory, we add one more macro.

 ^code free-array (3 before, 2 after)

 Like `GROW_ARRAY()`, this is a wrapper around a call to `reallocate()`.
 This one frees the memory by passing in zero for the new size.
+I know, this is a lot of boring low-level stuff.
+Don't worry, we'll get a lot of use out of these in later chapters and will get to program at a higher level.
+Before we can do that, though, we gotta lay our own foundation.

 ## Disassembling Chunks

-Great, now we have a little module for creating chunks of bytecode.
-Let's try it out by hand-building a sample chunk:
+Now we have a little module for creating chunks of bytecode.
+Let's try it out by hand-building a sample chunk.

 ^code main-chunk (1 before, 1 after)

-Don't forget the include:
+Don't forget the include.

 ^code main-include-chunk (1 before, 2 after)